Byont-Ventures/hackathon/Backend-Challenges.md

 - Accept a uint parameter for the mint amount
 - Increase the `totalSupply` by the mint amount
 - Mint the NFTs to `msg.sender` by using ERC721's `_mint()` function.

-Some clarification on the new things you will encounter in the test file:

-- `testMintEOA()` mints a token from an EOA (Externally Owned Account.)
-That means it simulates an off-chain user (human or program) is calling the mint function, not a contract or anything operating directly onchain, but more on this later

-- `testMintMax(uint256 amount)` is a special type of test called a fuzz test.
-It will try every possible value for that data type, constrained by the configuration specified in [foundry.toml](foundry.toml) and by the `vm.assume()` statements in the test function.
-So in this case, it will try all possible mint amounts 1 < x < `maxSupply`.
-More on fuzz testing [here](https://book.getfoundry.sh/forge/fuzz-testing).

-`vm.expectRevert()` => Expects the line below to revert.
-Reverting in Solidity means that an exception is thrown, with an optional message, and the amount of gas spent on the transaction is returned.
-Then, the contract reverts to its original state.

-`vm.startPrank()` => A Foundry [cheat code](https://book.getfoundry.sh/cheatcodes/) that simulates the `msg.sender` to be the address specified.
-More on `msg.sender` later.

-`console.log()` => The print statement of Foundry.
-You can also use this to log variables.
-Initially, you won't see the output.
-For that, you need to supply the `-vv` or `--watch` flag to the test.
-Try running the test using `forge test --match-contract Challenge7 -vv`.
-Also, try adding / removing v's and see what happens.

 ### Mint Functions